kristinriebe/django-provenance/README.md

 The different parts of the web application are under heavy development and serve to test different possible implementations.

 ## Installation
-Download everything and install the required python (2.7) packages:
+Download everything and install the required python (2.7) packages, e.g. using `pip install`:

 django
-django-braces -- for json views djangorestframework -- rest django-extensions -- e.g. for exporting model graphs django-test-without-migrations -- for enabling tests of unmanaged models pygments markdown
+django-braces -- for json views
+djangorestframework -- rest
+django-extensions -- e.g. for exporting model graphs
+django-test-without-migrations -- for enabling tests of unmanaged models
+pygments
+markdown
 BeautifulSoup -- xml parsing
+logger -- write proper log and error messages

 ## Starting the webapp locally
 When everything is installed, start django's test server in the usual way: